 Meritzer Award

-The 5th annual Richard Meritzer Award, co-sponsored by the City-County Task Force on Disabilities and ReelAbilities Pittsburgh, will be presented to Mary Anderson Hartley, executive director of PEAL Center, on Saturday, September 9, before the screening of the film Abled: The Blake Leeper Story.
-Join us at 7:30pm in the Point Park University Highmark Theatre to celebrate this prestigious award with Mary Hartley!
+The 7th annual Richard Meritzer Award, co-sponsored by the City-County Task Force on Disabilities and ReelAbilities Pittsburgh, will be presented to Nancy Murray on Saturday, September 6, before the screening of the film Deaf.
+Join us at 7pm at Point Park University's Pittsburgh Playhouse to celebrate this prestigious award!

 Honoring Richard Meritzer